 Usually, you can eyeball the skewing process.
 If you want precision or to combine skewing with scaling, use the Transform panel.
-Select the object and choose Window Transform to open the Transform panel.
-To skew the selected object or objects, click Skew.
+Select the object and choose Window⇔ Transform to open the Transform panel.
+To skew the selected object or objects, click the Skew option.